ahmedazhar05/hospital-management-system/README.md

 - **Schedule calendar** - A calendar is available for all types of users to track their daily activities like scheduled appointments, holidays, etc.
 - **Online prescription** - Doctors will be able to generate prescriptions for patients prescribing medicines, diet chart and related tests.
 - **Billing system** - Admins can initiate bills for the customers for all the hospital services that they have used.
-- **Administration** - Admins can manage all the variables of the hospital such as adding/removing doctors/nurses/staffs, defining charges for the beds and so on.
+- **Administration** - Admins can define all the functionalities of the hospital such as adding/removing doctors/nurses/staffs, defining charges for the beds and so on.
 - **Online Helpdesk** - An online helpdesk facility will be available to show information about the hospital services and information about common diseases and surgeries.

 ### Users: